Voices.com Reviews…MAJOR UPDATE! Why did all the top talent leave?

-Nearly two years ago, I wrote an article called “Voices.com vs. Voice123…the BIG secret!” which you can look at here.
-It’s an article that might be helpful to you if you’re breaking into voice over work, or are already doing it.
+Nearly two years ago, I wrote an article called “Voices.com vs. Voice123…the BIG secret!.”
+I wrote it because there are a lot of negative Voices.com and Voice123 reviews online from beginner talent who haven’t booked any work.
+Sometimes you need to hear from experienced talent.
 I talk about how to book work through online casting sites, as well as why I think one site is better than the other.
 However, as of right now, I have to take a step back to an almost neutral position for reasons I’m about to give you.
-Now, I’m only going to be reporting facts (quite a lot of them, but do try to stick with me) and letting you make a decision.
-And before getting into this, I also want you to know that I’m an active member on both sites and book work regularly from both.
-However, I have drastically changed my approach on Voices.com.
+Now, you can find a lot of Voices.com reviews out there with a lot of opinions attached.
+I’m only going to be reporting facts (quite a lot of them, but do try to stick with me).

 First things first…

 If you’re not familiar with Voices.com, there are two types of jobs: self-serve and managed.
-The self-serve jobs are posted by people, not working for Voices.com, that pay monthly for a client account.
+The self-serve jobs are posted by clients.
 This allows them to post jobs and receive auditions from talent.
-The managed jobs are posted by Pro Services, which are employees of Voices.com, who act as the middle man, speaking to clients and posting jobs for them.
+The managed jobs are posted by Pro Services, which are employees of Voices.com, who act as the “middle man,” speaking to clients and posting jobs for them.
 Whether managed or self-serve, every job that’s posted will list the client’s budget.
 However, since I’ve been on the site (now 3 years), I’ve noticed a major change.
 There has been a very sharp decline on client budgets, however, the interesting thing is, it’s only on jobs managed by Voices.com employees.
 Self-serve jobs generally stay about average with budget, although some low-ballers sneak in every now and then.

 Why could this be?